 Alternatives to Patreon

 But remember, Patreon is not your only option here.
-Taking advantage of social media and online business goes way beyond just crowdfunding sites.
-Here are just a few other areas that are some great alternatives:
+While there are other sites like Patreon, taking advantage of social media and online business goes way beyond just crowdfunding sites.
+Here are just a few other areas that are some great alternatives to sites like Patreon:

 - Open online shops.

 - Stream live for donations.

 - Offer your services as a consultant or speaker.